 Biidaaban Healing Lodge

-The Biidaaban Healing Lodge is a 12-bed residential treatment program located on Biigtigong Nishnaabeg formerly known as Pie River First Nation, which is approximately 25 kilometers from Marathon, ON.
-We are mandated to provide quality treatment to all Aboriginal and Metis people residing in the Robinson Superior area.
+The Biidaaban Healing Lodge is a 12-unit residential treatment program located on the Biigtigong Nishnaabeg formerly Pie River First Nation, which is approximately 25 kilometers from Marathon, ON.
+We are mandated to provide quc;1lity treatment to all Indigenous and Metis people residing in the Robinson Superior Treaty area.
 We provide treatment for unresolved trauma stemming from sexual abuse, family violence, adult children of trauma, grief and abandonment and anger solutions.

-Working as a team member within the Healing Lodge and in conjunction with the First Nation communities in the area and under the direction of the Executive Director, the community outreach workers are responsible for:
+Working as a team member within the Healing Lodge and in conjunction with the First Nation communities in the area and under the direction of the Executive Director, the conference/community Outreach Worker is responsible for:

-- To deliver mobile treatment and training units to meet the needs of individuals, families and communities within the Robinson Superior area in the areas of Mental Health First Aid First Nations, lateral violence, grief and loss and trauma recovery
+To design and deliver quality programs as needed and required to meet the needs of individuals, families and communities within the Robinson Superior area

-- Ability to work independently and as part of a team with strong communication skills, a working knowledge of computer programs as a word, excel, publisher, power point and outlook to develop pamphlets, posters and other promotional items
+Ability to work independently and as part of a team with strong communication skills, a working knowledge of computer programs such as word, excel, outlook, publisher and power point to develop pamphlets, posters and other promotional items